Contact

 Performance

-The following information was extracted from Gentrack Group Limited's half year results, released on 19 May 2025:
+The following information was extracted from Gentrack Group Limited's Full year results, released 24 November 2025

 Results Summary